Mortgages for the over 50s

 What happens if I can’t get a mortgage?

 If your mortgage application gets refused, don’t think that’s it.
-If you’ve been turned down by one lender that doesn’t mean that other mainstream and specialist over-55s lenders won’t lend to you.
+If you’ve been turned down by one lender that doesn’t mean that other mainstream and specialist mortgages for over-50s lenders won’t lend to you.
 You could also think about opting for a lifetime mortgage, which is a type of equity release plan where you take on a long-term loan that is secured on your home.
 You pay the loan and the interest back when you sell your home.
-It is not the cheapest option as the interest on the loan is often much higher than on an ordinary mortgage loan.
+It’s not the cheapest option as the interest on the loan is often much higher than on an ordinary mortgage loan.